 “A dollar is not a dollar,” Elliott-McCrea explained.
 “Every single dollar raised is really more like eight dollars.”
 That’s because Second Harvest buys in large quantities, gets steep discounts, and trades food with other food banks.

-“Taken together [in this room],” Elliott-McCrea concluded, “we’ve got centuries of experience, and a bottomless reservoir of compassion and energy.
+“Taken together ,” Elliott-McCrea concluded, “we’ve got centuries of experience, and a bottomless reservoir of compassion and energy.
 So, as we kick off the Holiday Food and Fund Drive, let’s learn from each other, challenge each other, and work together this holiday season to ensure no one goes hungry in our community,” Elliott-McCrea said.